 What is The Guide to Annual Reports?

-Welcome to the 1st edition of The Guide to Annual Reports in Malaysia, the latest addition to Black Sun’s annual flagship research on trends and best practices in corporate reporting, and on how companies are responding to challenges and changes within the reporting landscape.
+Welcome to the 2nd edition of The Guide to Annual Reports in Singapore, Black Sun’s annual flagship research.
+The Guide identifies trends and best practices in corporate reporting, and assesses how companies are responding to challenges and changes within the reporting landscape.
 Through The Guide, we hope to stimulate debate around what constitutes ‘best practice’ and contribute to the wider development towards long-term thinking, disclosure, and transparency.

 Where do companies stand amidst these changes?